RafaelJMinaya/NBA-3Point-Shooting-Analysis/README.md

 >https://github.com/DomSamangy

-Thank you to the Kaggle members and their datasets which made this project possible (links to all of them below)
+Thank you to the Kaggle members and their datasets which made this project possible (links to all of them below).

 >https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats